fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Yusuf prayed to God and said that he would prefer prison to the things that Zolayḵā and her friends wanted.
 According to Ṭabari, some time later, even though ʿAzīz knew that Yusuf was innocent, he "grew disgusted with himself for having let Yusuf go free … It seemed good to them to imprison him for a time."
 It is possible that Zolayḵā had influence here, rebuking her husband for having her honor threatened.

 The account of Yusuf and the wife of 'Aziz is called "Yusuf and Zulaikha," and has been told and retold countless times in many languages.
-The Qur'anic account differs from the Biblical version in which Potiphar believes his wife and throws Yusuf into prison.
+The Quranic account differs from the Biblical version in which Potiphar believes his wife and throws Yusuf into prison.

 ### Yusuf interprets dreams

 This account refers to the interaction between Yusuf and the ruler of Egypt.
 Unlike the references to the Pharaoh in the account of Musa, the account of Yusuf refers to the Egyptian ruler as a malik (king), not a fir'aun (pharaoh).
 After Yusuf had been imprisoned for a few years, God granted him the ability to interpret dreams, a power that made him popular amongst the prisoners.
-One event concerns two royal servants who, prior to Yusuf's imprisonment, had been thrown into the dungeon for attempting to poison the food of the king – whose name is not given either in the Qur'an or the Bible – and his family.
+One event concerns two royal servants who, prior to Yusuf's imprisonment, had been thrown into the dungeon for attempting to poison the food of the king – whose name is not given either in the Quran or the Bible – and his family.
 Yusuf asked them about the dreams they had, and one of them described that he saw himself pressing grapes into wine.
 The other said he had seen himself holding a basket of bread on his head and birds were eating from it.
 Yusuf reminded the prisoners that his ability to interpret dreams was a favor from God based on his adherence to monotheism.
 Yusuf then stated that one of the men (the one who dreamt of squeezing grapes for wine) would be released from the prison and serve the king, but warned that the other would be executed, and so was done in time.

 Yusuf had asked the one whom he knew would be released (Ṭabari writes that his name was Nabu) to mention his case to the king.
 When asked about his time in prison, Ṭabari reports that prophet Muhammad ﷺ   said: "If Yusuf had not said that—meaning what he said (to Nabu)—he would not have stayed in prison as long as he did because he sought deliverance from someone other than God."